 Episcopal Community Services looks at the whole person working to thrive in all aspects of life

-The Bridge to Self-Sufficiency® is an illustrative tool, developed by Economic Mobility Pathways (EMPath) that is used to guide participants in setting goals and charting their path to economic mobility.
+The Bridge to Prosperity® is an illustrative tool, developed by Economic Mobility Pathways (EMPath) that is used to guide participants in setting goals and charting their path to economic mobility.
 EMPath is an international charitable organization dedicated to creating new pathways to economic independence for low-income individuals and their families.
 The Bridge serves as a brain-science informed scaffold that helps participants manage crises and develop or improve their executive functioning skills by pulling themselves up along the Bridge.
 There are five pillars to the Bridge.
 Within each pillar, there are a set of circumstances that explain a person’s standing from the top, most self-sufficient, to the bottom, where assistance is needed.

 In order to attain full economic independence—no longer being dependent upon government subsidies and having a career that pays a living wage—people have to optimize their lives in each of the five pillars: Family Stability; Health and Wellbeing; Financial Management; Education and Training; and Employment and Career Management.